(Referee and Jaek's player only) |

 "Fun?" says Shark, "At your expense, I apologize.
 And Callisto."

-Helia reaches over and hands Jaek a 40 cc test tube saying, "Here, try a shot of this, it'll make you feel better."
+Helia reaches over and hands Jaek a 40 cc test tube saying,

 The thick oily liquid smells of rotten fish.